 Read the Ionides biography 'Snake Man' by Alan Wykes.

-Bruce Kinloch was born in India and educated in England and was an avowed 'elephant man'.
-He has been Chief Game Warden of three different African countries - Uganda for 10 years, Tanzania for 4 years and Malawi.
-During his unique career, which included his creation of the College of African Wildlife Management on the slopes of Mount Kilimanjaro, his advice was sought and valued as the innovative authority on wildlife management.
+Bruce Kinloch (1919 - 2011) was born in India and educated in England and was an avowed 'elephant man'.
+His grandfather was Brigadier General Alexander Angus Airlie Kinloch who was a renowned big game hunter in India.
+Bruce Kinloch has been Chief Game Warden of three different African countries - Uganda for 10 years, Tanzania for 4 years and Malawi.
+During his unique career, which included his creation of the College of African Wildlife Management on the slopes of Mount Kilimanjaro, his advice was sought and valued as the innovative authority on wildlife.
+Read about his incredible WW2 military achievements his obituary in the Daily Telegaph.

 The Shamba Raiders: Memories Of A Game Warden by Bruce Kinloch (1972) is the remarkable story of Bruce Kinloch, the former Game Warden and big game hunter.
 He tells a fascinating story of the constant struggle to preserve Africa's wildlife, especially its dwindling herds of elephants.
 Ivory poachers, devious middlemen, uncaring and bigoted officials all add to a game warden's worries, apart from the need to safeguard the crops and livelihood of the indigenous population.
 Bruce's encounters with rogue elephants, buffalo and poachers make thrilling reading and highlight the unsung work of the game wardens and their assistants who daily put their lives at risk.
 However, it was not all work and Bruce Kinlock's description of fishing for the giant Nile perch below the Murchison Falls will make any angler's mouth water.